joangro/Ambisonics-matlab/README.md

 OBJECTIVE:

-Create and implement a list of basic functions to work with Ambisonics (Both standard and HOA) with Matlab.
+Create and implement a list of basic functions to work with Ambisonics with Matlab.
+At the moment this library only includes up to first order Ambisonics, in the future I may extend this functions to support Higher Order Ambisonics.

 FOLDERS: